oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Otherwise the value reference MAY be followed by a forward slash and a `memberExpr` that is evaluated relative to the referenced value.

-If the `$`-prefixed request identifier is identical to the name of a predefined literal for query expressions (`$it`, `$root`, or other literals defined according to the [`OData-Version`](#HeaderODataVersion) of the protocol specified in the request), then the predefined literal is used.
-This collision can be avoided by e.g. using only numeric request identifiers.
+If the `$`-prefixed identifier is identical to the name of a predefined literal for query expressions (`$it`, `$root`, or other literals defined according to the [`OData-Version`](#HeaderODataVersion) of the protocol specified in the request), then the predefined literal is used.
+This collision can be avoided by e.g. using only numeric identifiers.

 ### <a name="MultipartBatchFormat" href="#MultipartBatchFormat">11.7.7 Multipart Batch Format</a>